Flash STU: Fast Spectral Transform Units: Experiments with language modeling

 \subsection{Results}

-Table \ref{table:model-performance} summarizes the key performance metrics for both models.
-We found that the Flash STU model outperformed the Transformer model in terms of validation loss and perplexity.
-Sample autoregressive text generation from the Flash STU model can be found in Appendix~\ref{appendix:flash-stu-output}.
-For completeness, we included the performances of the two variants of STU-T in Figure~\ref{fig:all-models} as well.
+First, we investigate whether Flash STU can scale to billion-parameter models without memory or stability issues.
+This crucial scaling property~\cite{kaplan2020scaling} is the determining factor of model architecture adoption.
+After verifying successful training at the 2B scale, we focus our benchmark evaluations on compute-optimal model sizes for 10B training tokens, which is approximately 500M parameters~\cite{hoffmann2022training}.
+See Table \ref{table:model-configs-500M} for model configurations.
+Our main result is that the Flash STU architecture \textbf{outperforms} the Transformer, Mamba-2, and even a Mamba-2 hybrid\footnote{For simplicity, we alternate the Mamba and attention layers as commonly seen in the literature~\cite{lieber2024jamba, ren2024samba}.
+See~\cite{waleffe2406empirical} for a more fine-grained approach to the hybridization of the Mamba architecture.}.
+Our results are presented in Figures \ref{fig:all-models}, \ref{fig:comparison} and Tables \ref{table:model-performance}, \ref{table:500m-performance}.

 Qualitatively, we found that the Transformer was more sensitive to hyperparameter tuning, e.g. learning rate.
-Additionally, the Transformer was more prone to spikes in its loss compared to Flash STU despite our best attempts to stabilize training. \\ \\ We also note that although our Flash STU implementation is fairly optimized, it is not yet at the level at which the community has optimized the Transformer model in recent years.
-Although Flash STU has the edge in terms of asymptotic time complexity, the Transformer is heavily optimized for matrix multiplication units on modern accelerator hardware, which generally translates to superior wall-clock performance in practice.
+Additionally, the Transformer was more prone to spikes in its loss compared to Flash STU despite our best attempts to stabilize training.

+We also note that although our Flash STU implementation is fairly optimized, it is not yet at the level at which the community has optimized the Transformer model in recent years.
+Similarly, while Flash STU has the edge in terms of asymptotic time complexity, the Transformer is heavily optimized for matrix multiplication units on modern accelerator hardware, which generally translates to superior wall-clock performance in practice.
 However, we notably found that the average time per step was approximately around the same for both models.
-Thus, we believe that the Flash STU model demonstrates great promise for future improvements given that it outperformed the Transformer while having an asymptotically better time complexity.
+Thus, we believe that the Flash STU model demonstrates great promise for future improvements given that it outperformed the Transformer, while having an asymptotically better time complexity, as well as Mamba and its attention hybrid variant.